invertase/react-native-firebase-docs/v3.1.*/auth/getting-started.md

 Even though your app might not any required authentication, wouldn't it be great if you could somehow keep track of your users, giving them a unique identifier?

 This is exactly what anonymous auth does.
-It creates an account for the user without requiring them to autnenticate.
+It creates an account for the user without requiring them to authenticate.

 > Ensure you've enabled "Anonymous" sign-in on the [Firebase console](https://console.firebase.google.com) under Authentication!